 This list includes David Mayer de Rothschild, George Kourounis and more people.While this isn't a list of all male adventurers, it does answer the questions "Who are the most famous male adventurers?" and "Who are the best male adventurers?"

-Edward Michael "Bear" Grylls is a British adventurer, writer and television presenter.
-He is widely known for his television series Man vs. Wild, originally titled Born Survivor: Bear Grylls in the United Kingdom.
-Grylls is also involved in a number of wilderness survival television series in the United Kingdom and the United States.
-In July 2009, Grylls was appointed the youngest-ever Chief Scout at the age of 35. ...more
+Edward Michael Grylls (born 7 June 1974), better known as Bear Grylls, is a British former SAS serviceman, survival instructor, and honorary lieutenant-colonel, and, outside his military career, an adventurer, writer, television presenter and businessman.
+He is widely known for his television series Man vs. Wild (2006–2011), originally titled Born Survivor: Bear Grylls for the United Kingdom release.
+Grylls is also involved in a number of wilderness survival television series in the UK and US.
+In July 2009, Grylls was appointed the youngest-ever Chief Scout of the United Kingdom and Overseas Territories at age 35, a post he has held for a second term since 2015. ...more on Wikipedia

-Thor Heyerdahl was a Norwegian adventurer and ethnographer with a background in zoology, botany, and geography.
-He became notable for his Kon-Tiki expedition in 1947, in which he sailed 8,000 km across the Pacific Ocean in a hand-built raft from South America to the Tuamotu Islands.
+Thor Heyerdahl (Norwegian pronunciation: [tuːr ˈhæɪəɖɑːl]; October 6, 1914 – April 18, 2002) was a Norwegian adventurer and ethnographer with a background in zoology, botany, and geography.
+He became notable for his Kon-Tiki expedition in 1947, in which he sailed 8,000 km (5,000 mi) across the Pacific Ocean in a hand-built raft from South America to the Tuamotu Islands.
 The expedition was designed to demonstrate that ancient people could have made long sea voyages, creating contacts between separate cultures.
 This was linked to a diffusionist model of cultural development.
-Heyerdahl subsequently made other voyages designed to demonstrate the possibility of contact between widely separated ancient people.
-He was appointed a government scholar in 1984.
-In May 2011, the Thor ...more
+Heyerdahl subsequently made other voyages designed to demonstrate the possibility of contact between widely separated ...more on Wikipedia